 The Artist — Professor John Hatch

 When plans were being made in the 1950’s for the construction of building and the Memorial Room, John Hatch was honored with the opportunity to design a tribute window.
-Hatch had served in World War II in the Pacific campaign as a map topographer.
-Hatch was a new faculty member and had yet to earn the acclaim that would come to him later in his career, so some in the University community were surprised in his selection for this special job.
-The doubts continued when his very modern design for the windows was approved over a traditional cathedral-style stained glass look.
+Having served in World War II in the Pacific campaign, he was a perfect choice.
 It was the only window Hatch ever made although he painted murals throughout the University and in other public buildings.
 Today, the windows are a revered piece of public art on the UNH campus.

 The window was manufactured by and funded through a grant from Monsanto Chemical Company in Detroit, with the help of Stanley King, class of ’26, who was then director of sales.
 The only of its kind in the world, the window uses safety glass and required the development of a new paint pigment that was lightfast, translucent and strong in color.
 For the pigment to have a translucent quality, it needed to be ground for 70 hours.
 Each panel of optically ground glass is ¼ of an inch thick, and made of of three sheets of plastics and a film of paint sandwiched between two panes of glass.